sake92/fp4noobs/fp/src/main/scala/fp/semigroup/README.md

-# Semigroup - "Combineable"
+# Semigroup ~= "Combineable"

 It represents an *associative operation*:
 `(a + b) + c ==  a + (b + c) == a + b + c`

 That means that **ordering of operations does not matter**.
-You can choose whichever order you prefer, you will always get correct result.
+You can choose whichever order you prefer, you will always get *correct result*.
 In simpler terms, we can *put parens wherever we like*.

 ---